srollins/software-dev-materials/notes/advanced/devandtesting.md

 Software Development Methodologies and Testing
 ================

-#Roles in Software#
+# Roles in Software #

 First, a few words about jobs in the software industry and where the responsibility for testing lies.

 ### Developer/Software Development Engineer (SDE)
-This is the role many of you will desire when you complete your degree.
+This is the role many CS undergrads desire when they complete a CS degree.
 In the beginning, you'll probably spend much of your time writing (and testing!) code.
 Software developers, however, spend much of their time discussing requirements with others in their organizations, communicating progress and problems, and performing other responsibilities such as interviewing possible new team mates.
 In most cases, in a short amount of time you'll go from mostly programming to more meetings and other interactions where you will be expected to define system architecture, identify new features, and so on.

 These links provide an interesting perspective: